 Some Students Being Left Behind

 In the classroom, teachers can monitor the students and adjust their pace to accommodate anyone who needs extra time.
-In a virtual classroom, it’s more difficult to do so.
+In an online learning environment, it’s more difficult to do so.
 Since it is harder to read body language virtually, learners may stay silent or “put on a brave face” and then leave the class feeling despondent, frustrated, and having learned nothing.

 The solution: Set yourself up for success by asking for information on any relevant apps you may not understand or how to access the classes.
 Also be sure you know how to raise concerns to your teacher, whether it be during the online class, through email, or a different form of communication.

 The final spot in our list of the challenges of online platforms goes to the loss of many social aspects with the online route.
 Within the layouts of most degree programs, there are certainly many opportunities given in social interaction with peers.
 This can be through virtual classroom activity or even “social lounges” set outside of the digital classroom.
 All of this is great but still not the same as physical, in-person relations.
 Interacting in person creates more considerable bonds, a camaraderie founded on common work and goals, and many other supportive attributes for the student.
 This indeed is a challenge harder to face for some than others.

 The adjustment can be particularly difficult for many students in a virtual classroom that is better suited for the face-to-face format, like those with science lab components.